 Guantazo – I’ve heard this word used in various parts of Andalusia and it derives from the word “gaunte” which means glove.
 Up until the 19th century, people would challenge each other to duels to maintain their “honor”.
 Apparently a person would throw down their glove in front of an opponent to challenge them to a duel, and the person who was challenged could then respond by slapping that person in the face with their own glove…this gesture indicated the acceptance of the challenge.
 When a Spaniard says “guantazo” they’re basically describing slapping the shit out of someone.

-Más lento que el caballo del malo – This is one of my favorite expressions at the moment, it means “slower than the villain’s horse”…which makes sense because if you haven’t noticed, in all the old western movies the bad guy never seems to be able to catch the hero!
-I particularly like to use this expression when we’re stuck behind slow drivers in traffic.
+Más lento que el caballo del malo – This is one of my favorite expressions and means “slower than the villain’s horse”…which makes perfect sense because in all the old western movies the bad guy never seems to be able to catch the hero.
+I particularly enjoy using this expression when we’re stuck behind slow drivers in traffic.

-Más peligroso que MacGyver en una ferretería – MacGyver was a character from an action-based television show in the 80’s and early 90’s.
-Basically he’s a super smart secret agent who defeats his enemies with his vast scientific knowledge and uses simple objects like a paper clip and duct tape to save the day.
-So this expression translates to “more dangerous than Macgyver in a hardware store” and can be used to describe someone who is in their element, like a hacker with their hands on a computer for example.
+Más peligroso que MacGyver en una ferretería – MacGyver is a character from an action-based television show in the 80’s and early 90’s.
+He’s a super smart secret agent who defeats his enemies with his vast scientific knowledge.
+In the series he uses simple objects like a paper clip and duct tape to save the day.
+This expression translates to “more dangerous than Macgyver in a hardware store” and can be used to describe someone who is in their element, like a hacker with their hands on a computer for example.

-Caricato/a– I think this word is limited to Sanlúcar, and if you call someone a caricato you are saying they’re a stupid jerk in an endearing way…if that’s possible.
+Caricato/a– I think this word is limited to Sanlúcar.
+If you call someone a caricato you are saying they’re a stupid jerk in an endearing way…if that’s possible.

-Caradura – This expression is used to describe a person with no shame, it translates to hard face.
-You could also say “tiene mucha cara” to describe someone with no shame.
+Caradura – This expression is used to describe a person who has no shame and translates to “hard face”.
+You could also say “tiene mucha cara” to describe someone who has no shame.

-Más puerca que la Cachito – So this is a weird one.
-Apparently there was a prostitute in Sanlúcar named Cachito and this expression is specifically about her.
-This phrase translates to dirtier or nastier than Cachito and is used in a sexual context.
+Más puerca que la Cachito – This is a weird one and I’m sure it’s only used in Sanlúcar.
+Apparently there was a prostitute in Sanlúcar named Cachito and this phrase translates to “dirtier or nastier than Cachito”.
+It’s normally used in a sexual context.

-Se le cae el coño – Coño means vagina (so many words for this one…), this expression can be used to describe females only – and means something like “She drops her vagina” – it’s used to describe a woman who is lazy, or is too slow or laid-back.
+Se le cae el coño – Coño means vagina and this expression can be used to describe a female.
+It means something like “she drops her vagina” and you can use to to describe a woman who is lazy, or is too slow or laid-back.

 Se le caen los huevos – This is the masculine version of the expression above.
 Huevos means balls/testicles and the phrase means “He drops his balls” – similarly, it’s also used to describe a man who is lazy, or is too slow or laid-back.

 Juan Cojones – This is another expression to describe a good-for-nothing, lazy man.
-It’s usually used to describe a man who takes advantage of “the system” for example, someone who collects unemployment checks and has no intention of actually getting a job.
+It can also be used to describe a man who takes advantage of “the system” for example—someone who collects unemployment checks and has no intention of actually getting a job.